ArtrixTech/Universal-AS5600/README.md

 # Preface

-An universal AS5600(L) library for any platform.
+A universal AS5600(L) library for any platform.

 Adapted by GPT-4o from https://github.com/RobTillaart/AS5600 , human verified. :)